 Simply put, it’s the worry that the vehicle battery will be depleted and the driver stranded somewhere, unable to charge.
 In the early days of EV development, this was certainly a valid concern, as manufacturers’ mileage claims were sometimes exaggerated and charging stations were nearly non-existent.

 But lithium-ion batteries have come a long way since then, and public chargers are now located at least every 75km on most of the state highway network.
 That number is growing all the time, with a focus on covering major routes.
-Waka Kotahi’s EV Charger Map or EECA’s public EV Charger Map can help you plan your journey or find the nearest charging station should you need to, and if you’re in Auckland, Vector can show you where to charge for free.
+Waka Kotahi’s EV Charger Map or EECA’s public EV Charger Map can help you plan your journey or find the nearest charging station should you need to, and whether the charger is free or if you need to pay.

 In most cases, people have a poor awareness of actual distances travelled and greatly overestimate their range needs (and vehicle usage).
-According to the Ministry for the Environment, 90% of daily vehicle travel in New Zealand is 90 kilometres or less.
-For most new EV’s with a range of 300km, this is well within the single-charge range of all EVs currently on the market.
+According to the Ministry of Transport, 90% of daily vehicle travel in New Zealand is 90 kilometres or less.
+For most new EV’s with a range of 300km, this is well within the single-charge range.
 Yet range anxiety persists and is still cited as a reason that fleets have yet to make the switch – but one that can be quickly debunked using telematics data.

 You can’t manage what you don’t measure, so a utilisation study is essential to determine the actual requirements of your fleet.
 Anything else is just speculation.

 First and foremost, you must document all travel all your fleet vehicles do.
-GPS technology can automate this task and ensure data that is both accurate and complete.
+GPS vehicle trackers can automate this task and ensure data that is both accurate and complete.
 To establish a baseline pattern of use and be able to draw meaningful conclusions, you’ll need at least six months’ worth of data.
 If you don’t yet have fleet telematics installed, look into it as soon as possible.
 From there you can see: